roy-sub/Data-Scientist-Interview-Course/Interview Questions & Answers.md

 e).
 The classic case of vanishing gradients

-### Q31: Why Sigmoid or Tanh is not preferred to be used as the activation function in the hidden layer of the neural network? ###
+### Q31: Why Sigmoid or Tanh is not preferred to be used as the activation function in the hidden layer of a neural network? ###

 Answer:

 A common problem with Tanh or Sigmoid functions is that they saturate.
 Once saturated, the learning algorithms cannot adapt to the weights and enhance the performance of the model.
 Thus, Sigmoid or Tanh activation functions prevent the neural network from learning effectively leading to a vanishing gradient problem.
-The vanishing gradient problem can be addressed with the use of Rectified Linear Activation Function (ReLu) instead of sigmoid and Tanh.
+The vanishing gradient problem can be addressed with the use of Rectified Linear Activation Function (ReLu) instead of sigmoid or Tanh.

-### Q33: Discuss in what context it is recommended to use transfer learning and when it is not. ###
+### Q32: Discuss in what context it is recommended to use transfer learning and when it is not. ###

 Answer:

-Transfer learning is a machine learning method where a model developed for a task is reused as the starting point for a model on a second task.
+Transfer learning is a machine learning method where a model developed for a task is reused as the starting point for a model of some other task.
 It is a popular approach in deep learning where pre-trained models are used as the starting point for computer vision and natural language processing tasks given the vast computing and time resources required to develop neural network models on these problems and from the huge jumps in a skill that they provide on related problems.

-Transfer learning is used for tasks where the data is too little to train a full-scale model from the beginning.
+In addition to that transfer learning is used for tasks where the data is too little to train a full-scale model from the beginning.
 In transfer learning, well-trained, well-constructed networks are used which have learned over large sets and can be used to boost the performance of a dataset.

 𝐓𝐫𝐚𝐧𝐬𝐟𝐞𝐫 𝐋𝐞𝐚𝐫𝐧𝐢𝐧𝐠 𝐜𝐚𝐧 𝐛𝐞 𝐮𝐬𝐞𝐝 𝐢𝐧 𝐭𝐡𝐞 𝐟𝐨𝐥𝐥𝐨𝐰𝐢𝐧𝐠 𝐜𝐚𝐬𝐞𝐬:
 1. The downstream task has a very small amount of data available, then we can try using pre-trained model weights by switching the last layer with new layers which we will train.